 Despite reports that he might form a Conservative splinter group and the fact that he fell asleep during a “disappointing” speech by McBride on the need to pressure the federal government for “better terms” [see McBride], Bowser was named attorney general on 24 July 1907.
 On 2 August he was also appointed commissioner of fisheries [see John Pease Babcock].
 The position of attorney general almost inevitably involved controversy.
 One of his first difficulties was the regulation of alcohol.
 In a provincial plebiscite held on 25 Nov.
 1909 a narrow majority favoured giving municipal governments the option to control alcohol sales within their jurisdictions.
 Some critics had identified the McBride–Bowser machine with the liquor interests, and Bowser had tried to use a technicality to avoid taking action.
 However, in 1910 he bent under public pressure and brought in legislation that he described as “the most potent measure for the elimination of drink evils possessed by any Canadian province.”
 It did not satisfy those who wanted complete Prohibition.

 As attorney general Bowser was responsible for maintaining law and order.
 Friends suggested that he was effective in doing so but critics claimed that he went too far in crushing discontent.
 Certainly he alienated organized labour, for which he had little sympathy.
 In 1912 he boasted of having “completely smashed” the Industrial Workers of the World whose members went on strike against the Canadian Northern Pacific Railway, then under construction.
 About 100 men were jailed despite the fact that authorities had difficulty finding offences with which to charge them.
-As acting premier during McBride’s absence, Bowser dispatched a militia unit, the 72nd Regiment (Seaforth Highlanders), to keep the peace during the Vancouver Island coalminers’ strike of 1912–14 [see Joseph Mairs*].
+As acting premier during McBride’s absence, Bowser dispatched a militia unit, the 72nd Regiment (Seaforth Highlanders of Canada), to keep the peace during the Vancouver Island coalminers’ strike of 1912–14 [see Joseph Mairs*].
 His decision won him praise from the opponents of labour but strikers and their sympathizers immortalized his actions in a satirical song, “Bowser’s Seventy-Twa.”

 In 1913, because of a “large influx” of people who were “in the habit of carrying offensive weapons and making improper use of them,” he introduced a bill that allowed for the deportation of foreigners who were found with such arms.
 Critics said that by giving police new powers of search, the legislation violated the spirit of British law.
 On another matter, after showing some leniency towards members of the Doukhobor sect known as the Sons of Freedom, who refused to register births, marriages, and deaths or to send their children to school, he introduced the Community Regulation Act in 1914.
 Since individuals put in jail were regarded as heroes within the sect, the act imposed fines on the entire community.
 Despite his threats Bowser did not enforce the law, possibly because the Doukhobor leader, Peter Vasil’evich Verigin*, was vested with the property of the entire group.
 In any case, his patience paid off: for several years the Sons of Freedom conformed to provincial requirements.
 To help society adjust to changes introduced by the developing automobile industry, Bowser brought in the Motor-traffic Regulation Act, 1911, that, according to contemporary historians Ethelbert Olaf Stuart Scholefield and Frederic William Howay, was “accepted on all sides with the greatest satisfaction.”